meashiri/ctf-writeups/gh-pages/content/posts/202401-irisctf/index.md

 ![](2024-01-07-23-57-54.png)

 I remembered that `mpv` the command-line media player has tons of options.
-Reading through it's [documentation](https://mpv.io/manual/master/#video-filters), I found the following option to override the subtitle style and switch the font.
+Reading through its [documentation](https://mpv.io/manual/master/#video-filters), I found the following option to override the subtitle style and switch the font.
 Switching the subtitle to the embedded `FakeFont` gives us the flag on playback.

 ```bash
 # Play the media by overriding the subtitle style and switching to the FakeFont that was packaged